Bank of America Logo

 Bank of America Logo History

-The bank’s early logos featured its corporate symbol: a monogram of the letters “B” and “A.” But this is not about Bank of America itself, but about its eponymous predecessor.
-The operating company has a completely different graphic sign: it contains a stylized US flag of six stripes of different lengths.
+The bank’s early logos featured its corporate symbol, a monogram of the letters “B” and “A.” But we are not talking about Bank of America itself, but about its eponymous predecessor.
+The operating company has a different graphic sign: a stylized U.S. flag of six stripes of different lengths.

 What is Bank of America?

-It is one of the largest representatives of the U.S. banking industry.
+This is one of the largest representatives of the U.S. banking industry.
 It is a holding company headquartered in Charlotte, North Carolina, and is the second-largest Big Four bank in the country.
-BofA originated in 1998 in San Francisco and gained its current status after the acquisition of NationsBank of Charlotte.
-Its services are related to commercial banking, investment banking, and wealth management.
+BofA originated in 1998 in San Francisco and acquired its current status after acquiring the NationsBank of Charlotte.
+The bank’s services include commercial banking, investment banking, and wealth management.

 1930 – 1969